SmartMeshFoundation/Spectrum/README.md

     $ make geth

-or build a full suite of utilities: make all：
+or build a full suite of utilities:

     $ make all